On the Kontsevich integral for knotted trivalent graphs: Introduction

 The construction also provides an algebraic description of the Kontsevich integral (of knots and graphs), due to the fact that knotted trivalent graphs are finitely generated, i.e. there's a finite (small) set of graphs such that any knotted trivalent graph can be obtained from these using the above operations.
 This is described in more detail in \cite{thurst}.
 Since the extension commutes with the operations, it is enough to compute it for the graphs in the generating set.
 As knots are special cases of knotted trivalent graphs, this also yields an algebraic description of the Kontsevich integral of knots.

-$Z$ was first extended to knotted trivalent graphs by Murakami and Ohtsuki in \cite{murakami}.
-When one tries to extend $Z$ naively, replacing knots by knotted graphs in the definition, the result is neither convergent nor an isotopy invariant.
-Thus, one needs to apply renormalizations to make it converge, and corrections to make it invariant.
-Murakami and Ohtsuki use the language of q-tangles (parenthesized tangles), building on a significant body of knowledge about Drinfel'd's associators to prove that the extension is a well-defined invariant.
+The Kontsevich invariant $Z$ was first extended to knotted trivalent graphs by Murakami and Ohtsuki in \cite{murakami}, and by Cheptea and Le in \cite{chele}.
+Both papers extend the combinatorial definition of $Z$, using q-tangles (a.k.a. parenthesized tangles) and building on a significant body of knowledge about Drinfel'd's associators to prove that the extension is a well-defined invariant.
+When one tries to extend $Z$ naively, replacing knots by knotted trivalent graphs, the result is neither convergent nor an isotopy invariant.
+Thus, one needs to apply re-normalizations to make it converge, and corrections to make it invariant.
+Using q-tangles, \cite{murakami} and \cite{chele} do not have to deal with the convergence issue, while similar invariance issues arise in both approaches.

-An other extension was constructed in 2007 by D. Cheptea and T. Q. T. Le in \cite{chele}, using even associators.
-They prove that their extension is an isotopy invariant (in part building on \cite{murakami} for this part), and that it commutes with orientation switches and edge deletions and is unique if certain local properties are required -in this sense it is the strongest.
-They also conjecture that it coincides with Murakami and Ohtsuki's construction.
+The extension constructed in \cite{chele} uses even associators.
+Cheptea and Le proved that their construction is an isotopy invariant (in part building on \cite{murakami}), and that it commutes with orientation switches and edge deletions and is unique if certain local properties are required -in this sense it is the strongest.
+They also conjecture that it coincides with Murakami and Ohtsuki's construction, which was later confirmed.

-The main purpose of this paper is eliminate the black box quality of the extended invariants, which results partly from the depth of the ingredients that go into them, and partly from the fact that the proofs needed for the constructions are spread over several papers (\cite{murakami}, \cite{lmmo}, \cite{lemu} or \cite{chele}, \cite{murakami}).
+The main purpose of this paper is to eliminate the black box quality of the extended invariants, which results partly from the depth of the ingredients that go into them, and partly from the fact that the proofs needed for the constructions are spread over several papers (\cite{murakami}, \cite{lmmo}, \cite{lemu} or \cite{chele}, \cite{murakami}).

 Our construction differs from previous ones in that we build the corrected extension step by step on the naive one.
-After renormalizations to make the extension convergent, non-invariance errors arise.
+After re-normalizations to make the extension convergent, non-invariance errors arise.
 We fix some of these by introducing counter terms (corrections) that are precisely the inverses of the errors, and we show that thanks to some ``syzygies'', i.e. dependencies between the errors, all the other errors get corrected automatically.
 The proofs involve mainly elementary Kontsevich integral methods and combinatorial considerations.

 As a result, we get a series of different corrections that all yield knotted graph invariants.
 One of these is the Murakami-Ohtsuki invariant.

 We note that as a special case, our construction also produces an associator.